Get Optimal Health from Anti-Inflammatory Foods, Says Avni Kaul

 Table of Contents

-India’s eminent Dietitian, Avni Kaul, shares some foods that are known for their anti-inflammatory qualities and you should consider including them in your diet.
+India’s eminent Dietician, Avni Kaul, shares some foods that are known for their anti-inflammatory qualities and you should consider including them in your diet.

 Almonds